 In This Article

-Many men's fragrances contain it.
-This is notably the case of Bottega Veneta pour Homme, Cacharel pour Homme, Drakkar Noir by Guy Laroche or Feeling Man by Jil Sander.
-However, fir basalm is also included in the Fille en Aiguilles juice, a unisex fragrance by Serge Lutens, as well as in the feminine Aqua Allegoria Winter Délice by Guerlain.
+Many men's fragrances feature Fir Balsam, such as Bottega Veneta pour Homme, Cacharel pour Homme, Drakkar Noir by Guy Laroche, and Feeling Man by Jil Sander.
+However, Fir Balsam also graces Fille en Aiguilles, a unisex fragrance by Serge Lutens, and the feminine Aqua Allegoria Winter Délice by Guerlain.